doanminhtu/picoCTF/logon/README.md

 document.cookie="admin=True";
 ```

 Enter, then refresh the page.
-We got the flag
+We got the flag:

 > picoCTF{l0g1ns_ar3nt_r34l_a280e12c}